hotwax/oms-documentation/Promise date change communication.md

 # Integration Guidelines for OMS and Marketing Automation Platforms

-## Promise Date Change Communication
+## Promise Date Change Communication from the OMS to marketing automation platform

-To enable promise date change communication between the OMS and marketing automation platform, follow these steps:
+To enable promise date change communication from the OMS to marketing automation platform, follow these steps:

 ### Step 1: Identify Promise Date Changes